KB1395/Calculette/README.md

 :collision:The rest are old project....

 #Instru to create "The Program"
-- We have to create **two project** but they have to be in the same solution so we create the project *Calcul_main* as a *ConsoleApplication* and the *Calcul_lib* as a *biblihotèque de classe* **inside the same solution**
+- We have to create **tree projects** but they have to be in the same solution so we create the project *Calcul_main* as a *ConsoleApplication* and the *Calcul_lib* and *Computer* as a *biblihotèque de classe* **inside the same solution**.
 - :collision:!When we create a new project it's in a new solution each time so we have to create the second one inside the first solution!
-- bullshit
+- To make a link between the **tree project** we have to go in the reference form the main project and add the reference of the Computer project.

 #Instru .gitignore

 \***/ est necessaire pour indiquer qu'il faut ignorer tout les directory ahead à partit de **Git 8**

-Ne pas ignorer les properties car dedans s'y trouve le fichier assembly.cs qui est necessaire pour faire tourner le programme.
+Ne pas ignorer les properties ou App.config car dedans s'y trouve le fichier assembly.cs qui est necessaire pour faire tourner le programme.

 ##First Choice
 :collision: Attention please!
 If you write anything other than the expected numbers it will show an exception and reload the propositions.